 Rub a thin layer of Vaseline onto your face, around your hairline.
 This will help lessen the amount staining that occurs from dye touching your skin.
 Wash any excess Vaseline from your hands.

-Finish the application process by coating the remainder of your roots, and making sure that your hairline is covered.
-Then, secure your hair on top of your head (using non-metal clips, or a hair tie).
+Secure your hair on top of your head (using non-metal clips or a hair tie).
 Use soap and water and/or a tissue to remove the excess dye from the skin surrounding your hairline.
 The sooner you do this, the less you'll end up coloring your face and ears, which is nice.
 The Vaseline should make this process go pretty smoothly.